empackjs/empack/docs/guides/guard.md

 ## What is a Guard?

-A guard is a middleware that runs **before** the controller handler and decides whether to allow or block the request.
+A guard is a middleware that runs **first** and decides whether to allow or block the request.
 Common use cases include:

 * Verifying JWT tokens